DavidVujic/python-polylith-docs/docs/videos.md

 - Python with the Polylith Architecture - [an overview](https://youtu.be/3w2ffHZb6gc) (about 15 minutes)
 - Python Poetry Polylith Plugin - [the tooling support & commands](https://youtu.be/AdKpTP9pjHI) (about 13 minutes)
 - The Developer Experience - [developing a Dad Joke Service with Polylith](https://youtu.be/oG4OFEer3Tk) (about 27 minutes)
+- Microservices, Monolith, Monorepos: the differences & how nicely Polylith solves the trade offs - [A Fresh Take on Monorepos in Python](https://youtu.be/HU61vjZPPfQ) (about 36 minutes)

 ## Articles
 - [The last Python Architecture you will ever need?](https://davidvujic.blogspot.com/2022/11/the-last-python-architecture-you-will-ever-need.html)